MenoData/Time4J/README.md

     today.with(DAY_OF_WEEK.setToNext(WEDNESDAY));
   System.out.println(nextWednesday);

-  // What is the current time rounded down to multiples of 5 minutes?
+  // What is the current wall time rounded down to multiples of 5 minutes?
   PlainTimestamp currentLocalTimestamp =
     SystemClock.inTimezone(TZID.EUROPE.BERLIN).now();
   PlainTime roundedTime =